somenath203/HomeAway/README.md

 https://home-away-somm.vercel.app/

-## Note Regarding Making Booking Payment Using Stripe
+## Note Regarding Making Rental Booking Payment Using Stripe

-To make a successful payment using Stripe for booking in this project, you can use the following test card number provided by Stripe:
+To make a successful payment using Stripe for booking rental in this project, you can use the following test card number provided by Stripe:

 - **Indian Test Visa Card:** `4000 0035 6000 0008`